-Whilst making profits through capital gain is a popular way to make money in the stock market, profiting from dividends can also be very lucrative.
+Making profits through capital gain is a popular way to make money in the stock market.
+However, profiting from dividends can also be very lucrative.

-A dividend is a payment to shareholders from the companies profit.
-This is normally made once or twice a year, depending on the company.
-Some large companies also pay out quarterly dividends.
+A dividend is a payment to shareholders out of the company’s profit.
+These payments are normally made once or twice a year.
+Some larger companies will pay out quarterly dividends.

-Normally only the biggest and most profitable companies will pay out dividends, and they will publicly declare the amount that each dividend is going to be.
+Typically, only the biggest and most profitable companies will pay out dividends, and they will publicly declare the amount of each dividend.

 To be eligible for a dividend payment, you must be a fully paid stock owner by the ex-dividend date.

-Whilst profitable companies will regularly pay out their normal dividend when making profits; they can also pay out special dividends.
-This is often the case if the company has made a larger than expected profit for its shareholders.
+Profitable companies will regularly pay out their normal dividend when making profits, but they can also pay out special dividends.
+This is often the case if the company has made a larger than expected.

 How to Invest in Stocks for Beginners With Little Money